-The presence of contaminants in the atmosphere can produce a wide variety of adverse effects including increased mortality and morbidity in the public, deterioration of buildings and monuments, acidification of lakes and rivers, and forest and crop damage.
-The health effects of atmospheric contaminants cannot be avoided by staying inside since ambient air is transported indoors along with its pollutants while indoor sources including resuspension can add to the problems.
+The presence of contaminants in the atmosphere can produce a wide variety of adverse effects, including increased mortality and morbidity in the public and deterioration of buildings and monuments.
+The adverse health effects of atmospheric contaminants cannot be avoided by staying inside either, since ambient air and its pollutants are transported indoors.

-Clarkson University already has significant intellectual resources to bring to bear on the problems of air pollution.
-The Center for Air Resources Engineering and Science brings together a consortium of investigators to provide the focus and coordination to measure, model, and suggest implementation strategies that will lead to improved atmospheric conditions including the ambient atmosphere, indoor atmospheres in homes and hospitals, and controlled atmospheres in commercial manufacturing operations.
+As a center, we already have significant intellectual resources to bring to bear on the problems of air pollution.
+The Center for Air Resources Engineering & Science (CARES) brings together a consortium of investigators to provide the focus and coordination to measure, model and suggest strategies that will lead to improved atmospheric conditions.
+This includes conditions in the ambient atmosphere, indoor atmospheres in homes and hospitals, and controlled atmospheres in commercial manufacturing operations.